Jazz++ MIDI Sequencer

 --enable-sequencer2

-The prefix option is used so that the make install step found later in these instructions, will not require root privileges.
-It is also useful to run make install with this prefix option, so that the resulting install will create a copy of the jazz.cfg file that is independent of the one distributed in the source tree.
+The prefix option is used so that the make install step found later in these instructions, will create a separate Jazz++ directory for the installation. make install will create a copy of the jazz.cfg file that is independent of the one distributed in the source tree.
 The configuration file is modified by the Jazz++ binary.
 If the version of the jazz.cfg file in your svn working directory was altered, this could lead to update conflicts when updating the code using Subversion.
 This may lead to problems using Jazz++ as a result.

 6. Run make using the following command.
 This will write a file called BuildLog that may be useful if you run into trouble.